Why Do I Get Sore Nipples Before My Period?

-A really common PMS symptom and a sign that you’re about to start your period are sore boobs and nipples, or “cyclic breast pain” as it might also be called by some of the experts.
-It’ll usually start a couple of weeks or so before your period is due and you’ll know it’s arrived when you start feeling uncomfortable and that dull, heavy feeling makes its way back into your chest.
+A common PMS symptom and a sign that you’re about to start your period are sore boobs and nipples, or “cyclic breast pain”, as it might also be called by some experts.
+It’ll usually start a couple of weeks or so before your period is due, and you’ll know it’s arrived when you start feeling uncomfortable, and that dull, heavy feeling makes its way back into your chest.

 But why do we get sore nipples before a period?
 What causes it to happen?
 Are there treatments available, or can we make it go away ourselves without help?
 We’ve answered these questions and more below, so you can keep yourself informed and get yourself feeling comfortable again, no matter how long it is until your next flow arrives.